dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 2/03 Clickthru-service.md

 1. Open the following link and then click the play ![image](https://github.com/user-attachments/assets/67789db8-fd6d-4d68-a26b-3a1d6c0b7e97) button to begin the demonstration.<br>

-    **click through demo:** <a href="https://dpkshetty.github.io/TEST-SalesEnablement-PowerVS-L3/blob/main/docs/includes/Provisioning-a-Workspace/index.html" target ="_blank">Create an IBM Power Virtual Server workspace</a><br>
+    **click through demo:** <a href="https://dpkshetty.github.io/TEST-SalesEnablement-PowerVS-L3/includes/Provisioning-a-Workspace/index.html" target ="_blank">Create an IBM Power Virtual Server workspace</a><br>

     !!! tip "Tips for maximizing the click through experience"

         Follow this click through guide to complete the demonstration.
-In case of uncertainty regarding the next click, clicking anywhere on the screen will prompt a green highlight box to indicate the next clickable area.
-For optimal performance, adjust the browser’s zoom percentage to ensure the entire demonstration screen fits within the viewable area.
+In case of uncertainty regarding the next click, clicking anywhere on the screen will prompt a green highlight box to indicate the next clickable area. **For optimal performance**, adjust the browser’s zoom percentage to ensure the entire demonstration screen fits within the viewable area.

 3. Click **Catalog** in the top menu bar.
 4. Click the **Search the catalog...** field.